-The Swiss ETS, launched in 2008, caps the emissions of around 55 companies in the country’s industrial manufacturing, electricity and heating, and transport fuel sectors.
+The Swiss ETS, launched in 2008, caps the emissions of around 55 companies in the country’s industrial manufacturing sectors including cement, steel, aluminum, oil refining, paper, glass, ceramics, chemicals and pharmaceuticals, as well as electricity and heating.

 Last year it covered emissions amounting to some 5.44 million tonnes, a tiny fraction of the 1.8 billion regulated under the EU scheme, making it very unlikely that the link would impact EUA prices.

 Few details from the closed-door talks between Swiss officials and their European counterparts have emerged during the negotiation process.

 Environmental campaigners at Carbon Market Watch last year raised concerns that the link risked diluting the EU’s own climate ambition due to Switzerland’s intention to make heavy use of international carbon credits to meet its overall emission targets after 2020.

 This outsourcing of emission reductions could be at odds with the EU, which has no plans to use additional foreign offsets after 2020 unless its target to cut emissions by 40% below 1990 levels by 2030 is increased.